travelens/muswellbrook-2022/src/content/post/0-muswellbrook.md

 place: Australia
 timezone: Australia/Tasmania
 location: Muswellbrook
-image: ../../assets/gallery/2-muswellbrook/Muswellbrook (4).jpeg
+image: ../../assets/gallery/0-muswellbrook/Muswellbrook (4).jpeg
-gallery: 2-muswellbrook
+gallery: 0-muswellbrook
 map: [-32.2627,150.8961,14]
 tags:
-  - Muwellbrook
+  - Muswellbrook
   - sunset
 ---
 The trip from Newcastle to Muswellbrook after lunch was uneventful and we eventually arrived at the house that we have booked.
 It has 5 bedrooms, so there were plenty to choose from.
 We were quite full from lunch, so dinner was basically leftovers reheated, and we enjoyed the sunset from the pool.